Belfast School of Art: History

-The school was established in Belfast in 1849; it moved to the current location in Cathedral Quarter later.
+The Government School of Art was originally established as part of the Royal Belfast Academical Institution, from 1849 to 1855.
+It moved to the current location in Cathedral Quarter later.
+It again opened in 1870.

 After the millennium, the Belfast campus was reconstructed as part of a multi-million pound refurbishment which saw the School's floorspace expanded and significant investment.
 The schools now resides in a purpose built complex of studios, workshops and social spaces.
 It benefits from views of the Cathedral Quarter, the Titanic Quarter and the £250 million new Ulster University Greater Belfast City Campus development.

 Academics

 The Belfast School of Art is the largest Art and Design facility on the island with a wide range of disciplines and staff who are active in their creative and professional careers and closely networked in Ireland, the UK and internationally.
 As the main Art and Design provider for nearly 170 years, many leading artists and Designers have passed through its doors including John Luke, TP Flanagan and, more recently 2 Turner prize winners.
 The School has a number of Undergraduate degrees, Masters programmes and Doctoral provision.